 Or marijuana can be contaminated when a retail-level seller offers a range of illicit drugs that are laced with other substances, including fentanyl, and the marijuana comes in contact with a contaminated surface.

-Here are the common substances that weed may be laced with:
+Here are some common substances that weed may be laced with:

 Phencyclidine (PCP) is a powerful dissociative hallucinogenic drug that has been found in marijuana for decades.[2]
-It’s used to produce more varied psychoactive effects, usually on unsuspecting users.
+It’s used to produce more intense and varied psychoactive effects, sometimes without the user’s knowledge.

 When it’s known, PCP-laced weed goes by street names like fry, superweed, dusted weed, and wet weed.
-The effects are highly variable but may include:
+The effects are highly variable but may include:- Hallucinations

 Though there have been a few reports of heroin-laced marijuana, it’s more likely for someone to deliberately combine heroin and marijuana than to be deliberately contaminated.
 Heroin is an expensive drug, and there’s simply no financial benefit to lacing marijuana with it.